carpentries/instructor-training/episodes/11-practice-teaching.md

 If you notice yourself feeling hurt or threatened by the feedback you got, or rejecting it as unfair or wrong, pause and try to consider the feedback from a growth mindset - that through practice and feedback, your skills are going to improve.
 By strengthening your growth mindset with respect to teaching, you can transform getting feedback from an unpleasant experience to a richly rewarding one.
-You'll have more opportunities to practice teaching and to get and give feedback tomorrow.
+You will have more opportunities to practice teaching and to get and give feedback tomorrow.